How To Document the Entire Marketing Process In 6 Simple Steps

 Set A Budget

-The last step in your marketing strategy is setting a budget up.
+The last step in your marketing strategy is setting up your budget.
 Your budget will determine what resources and strategies you use throughout the year.
 There are four ways you can set a budget for the year:

 1. Percent of Revenue.
 This is where the revenue that your organization brings in determines what your budget will be.